volatiletech/sqlboiler/README.md

 If you like learning via a video medium, sqlboiler has a number of screencasts available.

+*NOTE:* These videos predate modules (v4), the installation/import paths will be different though everything else should remain similar.

 [SQLBoiler: Getting Started](https://www.youtube.com/watch?v=y5utRS9axfg)

 [SQLBoiler: What's New in v3](https://www.youtube.com/watch?v=-B-OPsYRZJA)